 Georgia Apple Festival, Ellijay (Nearby Hotels)

 What’s great about the Georgia Apple Festival is that it takes place over two weekends, allowing visitors more opportunities to join in the fun.
-This festival takes place in mid-October each year and been taking place for nearly 46 years.
+This fun Georgia festival takes place in mid-October each year and been taking place for nearly 46 years.
 Over 300 vendors set up here to offer food, arts and crafts, and other handmade items.
 There’s also an antique car show at the Civic Center and a parade in downtown Ellijay.
-Admission to the festival is $5 for adults and free for kids 10 and younger.
-Although dogs are not allowed at the festival, there are some limited kennels available onsite.
 Just head to the Ellijay Lions Club Fairgrounds to join the crowds.
 But save some time to visit the various Ellijay apple orchards nearby as well, such as Hillcrest Orchards, Aaron Family Orchards, and the Red Apple Barn.

 Oktoberfest, Helen (Nearby Hotels)

 The biggest celebration of German food, beer, music, and dancing takes place in Georgia takes place in Helen for several weeks in the fall.
 The long-running festival typically takes place from early September through the end of October.
-The admission fees are $8 for adults on weekdays, $10 on Saturdays, and free on Sundays.
 Come here to learn waltzes, polkas, and the chicken dance with plenty of delicious German beer to give you liquid courage!

 Decatur Craft Beer Festival, Decatur (Nearby Hotels)

 Another great beer-themed event in Georgia to add your travel bucket list is the Decatur Craft Beer Festival.
 There are some really impressive breweries coming out of Decatur these days, and the festival offers unlimited brews from over 80 breweries.
-General admission to this festival is $45, and it takes place from noon to 4pm in October.
-You must be 21 or over to attend the festival, and VIP tickets come at a price of $90 for access to an exclusive entrance and snacks all afternoon.
+You must be 21 or over to attend the festival, and VIP tickets are available, offering access to an exclusive entrance and snacks all afternoon.
 To get home safetly after the festival, you can hop on a MARTA train or request an Uber ride.

 International Cherry Blossom Festival, Macon (Nearby Hotels)

 Each March in Macon, there’s a cherry blossom festival that highlights the beautiful trees that grow here in the spring.
 Onsite you’ll find concerts, fair food vendors, amusement rides, and exhibits.
 In the past, the festival has taken place over about nine days, with events running from 10am to 10pm.
-Admission is $5 per adult and free for kids under 10.
-Certain days offer free admission, and certain times of day offer free rides for kids.
 This is a unique festival to learn about these lovely trees, watch a parade and lantern lighting, and watch beauty pageants.

 Cartersville Bluegrass & Folk Festival, Cartersville (Nearby Hotels)